PANTOPRAZOLE+DOMPERIDONE

 Drug-Drug Interactions: PANTOPRAZOLE+DOMPERIDONE may interact with a blood thinner (e.g. clopidogrel, warfarin), antifungal (e.g. ketoconazole, voriconazole, itraconazole, posaconazole), anti-HIV drug (e.g. atazanavir, nelfinavir), iron supplements, antibiotic (e.g. ampicillin, rifampicin), heart medicine (e.g. digoxin) and anti-cancer drug (e.g. methotrexate).
 Let your doctor know if you are taking these medicines.

-Drug-Food Interactions: PANTOPRAZOLE+DOMPERIDONE interact with St John's wort plant that is used as an anti-depressant.
+Drug-Food Interactions: PANTOPRAZOLE+DOMPERIDONE interacts with St John's wort plant that is used as an anti-depressant.
 This plant may affect the working of PANTOPRAZOLE+DOMPERIDONE.
 So avoid its intake with PANTOPRAZOLE+DOMPERIDONE.

-Drug-Disease Interactions: PANTOPRAZOLE+DOMPERIDONE should be not given in patients with C. difficile induced colitis, liver disease, bone fractures, low Vitamin B12 (anaemia), low magnesium (hypomagnesemia).
+Drug-Disease Interactions: PANTOPRAZOLE+DOMPERIDONE should not be given in patients with C. difficile-induced colitis, liver disease, bone fractures, low Vitamin B12 (anaemia), and low magnesium (hypomagnesemia).

 Drug-Drug Interactions Checker List: